Neurovert/aiohttp-termux/README.md

 # Python aiohttp package for Termux (Android)

+### DISCLAIMER

+This is a **workaround**.
+I assume the real fix should happen directly in `c-ares`, but this was way faster and enough for my home assistant purposes.

+Changes were made in order to be able to support homeassistant-2024.9.3 python package on Android.

+If you want support for newer versions of HASS, you'd have to fix `uv` Python package support - currently it doesn't detect the interpreter correctly https://github.com/astral-sh/uv/issues/7373 https://github.com/astral-sh/uv/issues/2408

+### Purpose

-This is a workaround for the `Could not contact DNS servers` error stemming from `c-ares` incompatibility with Android.
+Version made as a workaround for the `Could not contact DNS servers` error stemming from `c-ares` incompatibility with Android.
 It also fixes the SSL errors like:

 ```